'Unprecedented' the way UP govt controlled second Covid wave, says PM | Law-Order

 The prime minister inaugurated and laid the foundation stones of multiple development projects worth more than Rs 1,500 crore at the IIT-BHU ground.

-Later, he inaugurated the International Cooperation and Convention Centre-Rudrakash, constructed with the Japanese assistance.
+Later, he inaugurated the International Cooperation and Convention Centre-Rudraksh, constructed with the Japanese assistance.

 Describing the efforts of the government in combating COVID-19 as ''commendable'', the prime minister said Uttar Pradesh's population is more than a dozen big countries but the way “it has controlled the second wave of coronavirus and stopped its spread is unprecedented''.